AlexiaChen/awesome-stars/README.md

 - [refcell/subway-rs](https://github.com/refcell/subway-rs) – An extensible and practical demonstration of constructing evm-based sandwich attacks built with ethers-rs and Huff language.
 - [shafishlabs/llmchain-rs](https://github.com/shafishlabs/llmchain-rs) – 🦀Rust + Large Language Models - Make AI Services Freely and Easily.
 Inspired by LangChain
 - [sobelio/llm-chain](https://github.com/sobelio/llm-chain) – `llm-chain` is a powerful rust crate for building chains in large language models allowing you to summarise text and complete complex tasks
-- [ankitects/anki](https://github.com/ankitects/anki) – Anki for desktop computers
+- [ankitects/anki](https://github.com/ankitects/anki) – Anki's shared backend and web components, and the Qt frontend
 - [signalapp/libsignal](https://github.com/signalapp/libsignal) – Home to the Signal Protocol as well as other cryptographic primitives which make Signal possible.
 - [veeso/termscp](https://github.com/veeso/termscp) – 🖥  A feature rich terminal UI file transfer and explorer with support for SCP/SFTP/FTP/S3/SMB
 - [obi1kenobi/trustfall](https://github.com/obi1kenobi/trustfall) – A query engine for any combination of data sources.
 Query your files and APIs as if they were databases!